The Importance of Proper Electrical Wiring

 Why Wiring Safety Matters More Than You Think

 Electrical systems are easy to overlook—until something goes wrong.
-According to the National Fire Protection Association (NFPA), electrical issues are the third leading cause of home structure fires in the U.S. That puts faulty wiring on par with major household hazards.
+According to the National Fire Protection Association’s latest U.S. home fire statistics, electrical issues are among the leading causes of home structure fires.
+That puts faulty wiring on par with major household hazards.

 Outdated electrical wiring risks more than flickering lights.
 It can trigger fires, cause electric shock, destroy electronics, and jeopardize your insurance coverage.
 Wiring that doesn’t meet modern electrical code opens you to code violation fines, lost property value, and unsafe living or working conditions.